Kamaldeen Sulemana: Ghana wonderkid with 'more potential than Neymar' on Man Utd's radar | Goal.com

 Kamaldeen Sulemana: Ghana wonderkid with 'more potential than Neymar' on Man Utd's radar

-While injuries limited his overall impact, it is fari to say that Ajax midfielder Mohammed Kudus has been one of Africa's breakout stars over the course of the European season.
+While injuries limited his overall impact, it is fair to say that Ajax midfielder Mohammed Kudus has been one of Africa's breakout stars over the course of the European season.

 Once back to full fitness, Ghana international Kudus is expected to take on a key role in Amsterdam next term as the aim to secure a third successive Eredivisie title.